mattischrome/console-blog/content/posts/album-digest-january-2017/index.md

 “Grains” features some interesting voice manipulations but Holly Herndon and Kaitlynn Aurelia Smith cover this ground more convincingly for me.
 “Second Sun” is a gorgeous chill out track, the strings in particular are very enjoyable as they cut in over the synths.
 Nicole Miglis of [Hundred Waters](http://hundred-waters.com) appears on “Surface”, a track that is more polished than the work of her band but one that lacks their appeal.

 “Bambro Koyo Ganda” seems more in keeping with the album’s title and premise, a collaboration with Moroccan band [Innov Gnawa](http://www.clevelandart.org/events/music-and-performances/innov-gnawa).
 It’s loose and funky and best of all it isn’t lulling you to sleep.
-There should have been about five tracks featuring these guys, I will have to check out more of their stuff[^4].
-“Kerala” is also upbeat, though also not a million miles from “Jets” on “The North Borders”.
+There should have been about five tracks featuring these guys, I will have to check out more of their stuff.{{% sidenote "sn-4" %}}There’s an eponymous EP on Spotify from 2016 that I’ll try to cover in a future digest.{{% /sidenote %}} “Kerala” is also upbeat, though also not a million miles from “Jets” on “The North Borders”.
 “Ontario” is great though, mixing up lots of live instrumentation samples into a compelling whole like a less woozy Lilacs & Champagne.

 I don’t like the vocal on “No Reason”, it sounds too much like the anonymous stadium dance of Avicii and his ilk.
 That said, there are some nice moody moments in the mix: I think I’d like to hear an instrumental version.
 “7th Sevens” slowly retreads through “Outlier” but with less menace and more soundtrack samples.
 “Figures” closes out the album with slow strings and more “Grains”-style vocal manipulations, it’s pretty but it’s not going to save your life.